 - Allow to cool a few minutes before removing.

-It turns out that negative calorie foods are not foods with less than zero calories, they’re actually foods that are low in calories, and require more calories to consume than they contain overall.
+It turns out that negative calorie foods are not foods with less than zero calories, they’re actually foods that are low in calories and require more calories to consume than they contain overall.
 So it’s more like certain foods have a negative calorie effect on our bodies.
 That being said, negative calorie foods still count.
+Granted there is a debate about whether negative calorie foods are actually a thing or not.
+But no matter whose right, food which is classified as negative calorie food has few calories and eating food low in calories always helps when you’re trying to lose weight.

 Healthy Peanut Butter Chocolate Chip Muffins